aws/aws-cdk-rfcs/text/0470-aurora-serverless-v2.md

 ## Aurora Serverless v2 support

 Aurora Serverless v2 is an on-demand, autoscaling configuration for Amazon Aurora.
 Aurora Serverless v2 helps to automate the processes of monitoring the workload and adjusting the capacity for your databases.
 Capacity is adjusted automatically based on application demand.
-Read [Using Aurora Serverless v2](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-serverless-v2.html) for more details.
+Read[Using Aurora Serverless v2](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-serverless-v2.html) for more details.

 ### Using Aurora Serverless v2 for existing provisioned workloads

 Aurora Serverless v2 allows you to add one or more Aurora Serverless v2 DB instances to the existing cluster as reader DB instances.
 Make sure the cluster engine is compatible with Aurora Serverless v2 and add the `serverlessV2Scaling` before adding serverless instances into the cluster.
 Please note some AWS Regions may not support this feature.
-Check out the supported engines and Region availability in this [document](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Concepts.Aurora_Fea_Regions_DB-eng.Feature.ServerlessV2.html).
+Check out the supportedengines and Region availability in this [document](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Concepts.Aurora_Fea_Regions_DB-eng.Feature.ServerlessV2.html).

 ```ts
 const cluster = new rds.DatabaseCluster(this, 'Database', {